siepkes/envoy-smartos/README.md

 Below is a list of known issues of this port.
 These are mostly open issues because they represent functionality I didn't need right away and stood in the way of doing a sucessful build.
 I'm obviously open to any PR / help anyone can offer though!

+### Make event ports work

+Currently we disable event ports by using the environmental variable `EVENT_NOEVPORT=yes`.
+When using event ports Envoy (or more likely libevent) starts making a massive number of syscalls.
+I'm guessing this is because some (event) loop in libevent is going haywire.
+Probably need to take a look at `libevent_scheduler.cc` how libevent is configured.

 ### Optimized builds segfault

 ```